-The Fitness Center is located across from Hunter Stadium, and it houses several types of training equipment, including free weights, machine weights, cardio equipment, and an indoor track.
-The facility is available to anyone with a current Lindenwood ID between 8:00am - 1:00pm, but only student-athletes and/or athletic teams working directly with an Athletic Performance Coach can train in the facility after 1:00pm.
+The Fitness Center is located across from Hunter Stadium, and it serves as the primary strength and conditioning facility for Lindenwood University's student-athletes.
+The facility offers several types of training equipment, including free weights, machine weights, and cardio equipment.
 It is important that Fitness Center patrons use the equipment in a responsible manner and adhere to the facility rules to assure health, safety, and effective training while avoiding injuries and other complications.
+For Fitness Center availability, please reach out to your assigned Athletic Performance Coach or the Assistant Athletic Director of Athletic Performance, Michael Reese, at mreese@lindenwood.edu.